Georges-Bou-Chedid/y76test-crud-locally/README.md

 - Declare the credentials downloaded in .env file
 - Use app('firebase.firestore') in laravel to connect to firestore database and create a new collection

+## Offline Persistence

+I create a javascript file to make our firestore cloud persistence enabled as when we are offline we should be able to continue storing data and editing and fetching from cache until we are back online then all events happened before will be synced when we are online

 ## Notification

 Use the notification facade of laravel to send an email